Kraft process: Comparison with other pulping processes

-Pulp produced by the kraft process is stronger than that made by other pulping processes and maintains a high effective sulfur ratio (sulfidity), an important determiner of the strength of the paper.
-Acidic sulfite processes degrade cellulose more than the kraft process, which leads to weaker fibers.
-Kraft pulping removes most of the lignin present originally in the wood whereas mechanical pulping processes leave most of the lignin in the fibers.
-The hydrophobic nature of lignin interferes with the formation of the hydrogen bonds between cellulose (and hemicellulose) in the fibers needed for the strength of paper (strength refers to tensile strength and resistance to tearing).
+Pulp produced by the kraft process is stronger than that made by other pulping processes—it maintains a high effective sulfur ratio (sulfidity), an important determiner of the strength of the paper.
+Acidic sulfite processes degrade cellulose more than the kraft process, leading to weaker fibers.

+As well, Kraft pulping removes most of the lignin originally present in the wood, whereas mechanical pulping processes leave most of the lignin in the fibers.
+Lignin is hydrophobic in nature, and that hydrophobicity interferes with the formation of the hydrogen bonds between cellulose (and hemicellulose) in the fibers, which is needed for the strength of paper.
+(Strength refers to tensile strength and resistance to tearing.)

 Kraft pulp is darker than other wood pulps, but it can be bleached to make very white pulp.
 Fully bleached kraft pulp is used to make high-quality paper where strength, whiteness, and resistance to yellowing are important.
+Kraft pulp's high cellulose and low lignin content is suited for paper for printing and writing, In contrast, mechanical pulp is produced by grinding wood without removing lignin.
+The lignin retained in mechanical pulp provides the opacity and bulk necessary for newsprint, but it results in lower tensile strength and limits the pulp's use in higher-grade applications.

 The kraft process can use a wider range of fiber sources than most other pulping processes.
 All types of wood, including very resinous types like southern pine, and non-wood species like bamboo and kenaf can be used in the kraft process.